 Students can show their art at Dublin Arts Council.
 The juried exhibition is open to artwork created by kindergarten through grade 12, PATHS program students who live within the Dublin City Schools attendance area, and those who have participated in a Dublin Arts Council program.

-Submission deadline Dec.
-10; students may submit up to 2 works of art.
+Submission deadline is December 15, 2023.
+Students may submit up to 2 works of art.
 An entry form and a $5 entry fee must accompany each work of art.
 Students can sell their artwork during the exhibition if they want.
 Financial assistances is available for entry fee.

 Artists or their parents may also call 614.889.7444 with any questions or to receive emerging exhibition information by mail.
 More details here.

 Dublin Arts Council (DAC) and City of Dublin Parks & Recreation hosted public artist Todd C. Smith for a two-week residency at Coffman Park.

 Three new sculptures in Coffman Park remain in the Dublin Art in Public Places collection.
 The first 4 sculptures were installed in 2008, and were known around the community as the “tree climbers” and “cicada men”.
 One is still in view, but others were damaged by weather, and natural wear and tear.

 One of the original four sculptures, installed in 2008, will be refurbished and installed on the Dublin Arts Council grounds.

 Smith’s artwork is influenced by cicadas, whose large broods emerge from the ground every 17 years.
 They attach themselves to trees and molt their exoskeletons.
 The artist wraps himself in cellophane and packing tape to create a cast, which is covered in fiberglass cloth and resin to form his own exoskeleton, purposely creating shells (Exuvia) that play with reality.

 Riverboxes: Where Geocaching meets public art – New boxes in August!